 A Complete Guide To Pour Over Coffee

-As a coffee lover or expert brewer, you might have noticed the increasing rave over pour over coffee, and you have probably been wondering what it is.
+As a coffee lover or expert brewer, you might have noticed the increasing buzz over pour over coffee, and you have probably been wondering what it is.

-I remember watching in awe as my barista slowly poured water from a strange looking kettle into a bed of grounded coffee placed in a little funnel-like device and I wondered why he was taking so much time to make a simple cup of coffee.
+I remember watching in awe as my barista slowly poured water from a strange looking kettle with a long spout, into a bed of ground coffee placed in a little funnel-like device and I wondered why he was taking so much time to make a simple cup of coffee.
+He turned making a simple coffee into a ritual.

-I was a little impressed by the amount of time and finesse he used on this particular cup, and when I took a sip of the coffee, I understood why.
+Impressed by the amount of time and finesse he used on this particular cup, I decided to look further into pour over coffee.
+When I took a sip of the coffee, I understood why it was clean and fresh – a revolution.
 Now I find myself brewing my coffee with my brand new pour over cone every other day at home.

-Pour over coffee draws you in and gives you a great sense of peace and calm.
-The aim of this piece is to show you everything you need and the different steps to take to make an amazing cup of pour-over coffee for you and your family!
+Pour over coffee gives you a great sense of peace and calm.
+The aim of this article is to give you a deep insight into pour over coffee and the different steps to take to make an amazing cup of pour-over coffee for you and your family!

 Let’s get started!